 About the Author

 Stephanie Lenox is the co-author of Short-Form Creative Writing: A Writer's Guide and Anthology with H.K.
 Hummel.
 Her most recent poetry collection, The Business, was selected as the winner of the 2015 Colorado Prize in Poetry.
-She is the author of Congress of Strange People, and a chapbook, The Heart That Lies Outside the Body, winner of the Slapering Hol Chapbook Competition.
+She is the author of Congress of Strange People (poems) and a poetry chapbook, The Heart That Lies Outside the Body, winner of the Slapering Hol Chapbook Competition.
+She is an enrolled member of the Pokagon Band of Potawatomi and a student of the language of her ancestors.
 She lives with her family in Salem, Oregon, and works as an editor at Chemeketa Press.